evelynbirnzain/BDP_1/reports/Assignment-1-Deployment.md

 ## Simulate sensors

-Run `sensor.py` to simulate the sensors using the same venv.
+Run `sensor.py` to simulate the sensors using the same ``venv``.
 The script will produce messages to the Kafka topic.

 ```bash
 python3 code/sensor.py